mantidproject/mantid/docs/source/release/v3.8.0/muon.rst

 - :ref:`CalMuonDetectorPhases <algm-CalMuonDetectorPhases>`: The first column of the output phase table now shows spectrum numbers rather than workspace indices.

+- :ref:`LoadMuonNexus <algm-LoadMuonNexus>`: Fixed loading of certain v1 NeXus files converted from other formats that did not contain number of good frames.

 Fit Functions
 -------------